tarekwasfy01/Mustatil-YOLO-AI-Model-Trainer-/README.md

 Aditionally there is a GeoPackage converter for QGis if there is a Problem with the files.
 Normally you can change the EPGS for a layer in QGis.
+Mustatil means rectangle — a reference to both archaeological mustatils and the rectangular detection boxes used in AI object detection.
 The Program was written using AI.